 Our commitment to diversity and inclusion, which is highlighted in Marymount Manhattan’s Strategic Plan, Contemporary and Compelling: Envisioning MMC’s Future, requires us to create a path that achieves specific goals and develops measurable outcomes.
 As we work towards our vision of being the nation’s premier destination for students seeking a contemporary and compelling small-college experience in the heart of New York City, developing a common purpose and commitment to equitable practices is imperative for it to be fulfilled.
 We must be intentional in our approach in developing a college where all members feel welcome, valued and respected.
 The strategic plan will build out a framework with priorities for the college to implement within a 5 year time frame that will make MMC more fully diverse and inclusive.

 The vision and ultimately implementation of this plan calls on the participation of all areas of the college.
 Over the next year, we will provide collaborative opportunities aimed at developing shared goals and strategies to fulfill them.
-We invite all members of the college community to participate in upcoming Community Conversations scheduled on Tuesday November 27th from 5-6PM and Wednesday November 28th from 1-2PM in the Commons West.
-We hope to use this time to receive input in the process of developing a strategic plan based on community responses.
-To learn more and to sign up for a Community Conversation, click the link below.
-Check back after these dates for an update on the ideas generated from them.
+Members of the college community were invited to participate in Community Conversations which were held on Tuesday November 27th and Wednesday November 28th.
+This time was used to receive input in the process of developing a strategic plan based on community responses.
+If you did not have a chance to participate in the Community Conversations, you can still share your thoughts at the link below!

 The Equity, Diversity and Inclusion (EDI) Strategic Planning Team was formed in September 2018.
 The team is made up of students, faculty and administrators.
 They include: